MPacres/nb/README.md

       - go to root directory
       - cd to messages
       - docker compose build
-      - docker compose run -d
+      - docker compose up -d
       - messages service should be green in docker desktop. this runs the rabbitmq service
       - !very important you need to build the messages service first since the symfony service(users, notifications) rely on its docker network